The Double-Sale Problem

 A person who, after selling, bartering or disposing of, or, after executing a bond or agreement for the sale of land, again knowingly and with intent to defraud previous or subsequent purchasers, sells, barters or disposes of, or executes a bond or agreement to sell, barter or dispose of the same land or any part thereof to any other person for a valuable consideration, is guilty of a class 4 felony.

 A.R.S. § 33-458A class 4 felony is more severe than the spousal fraud offense in A.R.S.
 33-457.
 It reflects the deliberate nature of targeting multiple victims for the same piece of property.
+An action shall be brought against the seller in the county where the property is located.

 Protecting Your Real Estate Transactions

 Title insurance and a proper title search exist partly because of risks like these.
-Before purchasing property, a title company reviews the chain of ownership to confirm the seller actually holds clear title.
+Before purchasing property, a title company reviews the chain of ownership.
+The company confirms the agreement upon which the action is based was signed by the party with authority to sell.
 This statute provides criminal penalties for sellers who try to circumvent that process.
-For estate planning purposes, ensuring your property is properly titled, whether in your name, a living trust, or through a beneficiary deed, creates a clear record that helps protect against fraudulent claims down the road.